llouison/Project_04_VarChar/proposal.md

 - React Native Camera - to include video and audio camera features
 - Expo - to reduce the code to simple javascript and then translate it to be built for both platforms and to publish the app
 - Isomorphic fetch - to include a third party word association API
-- Firebase - to create and persist data
 - Node & Express - to create a database
 - SQL/ PG-Promise - to interact with the database
 - Socket.io - to include real-time bidirectional video/audio